trend-community/DeepParser/src/Readme.txt

 4.3 Run the program locally (Still require support froom the web service of MultiSegmental Java Program in port 8080)
     python MultiLevelSegment.py ../temp/test.txt >../temp/output.txt 2>../temp/error.txt

+5, Running the ProcessSentence program
+The ProcessSentence program apply all rule files, after MultiLevelSegment.
+The rules keep changing, you can modify the list in "ProcessSentence.py".
+Replace "MultiLevelSegment" with "ProcessSentence" for the commands in Section 4, you now have all commands you need to process test sentences.